merelab/mere-ports/README.md

 # mere-ports
-A ports tree for all the efforts here at Mere Lab
+A ports tree for all the efforts here at merelabs